Enabling a Smarter, More Sustainable Grid

 How It Works

-Control durations are time-limited and full automation is utilized whenever possible to ensure a balance of comfort and convenience for participating members.
+Each strategy is time-limited and full automation is utilized whenever possible to ensure a balance of comfort and convenience for participating members.
 Coordinated strategies that leverage the energy storage capacity of hot water systems, or the availability of backup heat systems, allow most residential members to experience a seamless shift.

-Dairyland’s member cooperatives offer the Load Management program to their members.
+Dairyland’s member cooperatives offer the Electric$ense Load Management program to their members.
 Incentives may be offered to residential and business consumer-members who participate in the program.
 Contact your local electric cooperative to learn about how you can participate.